fengzhangcs/CoRunBench/README.md

 http://impact.crhc.illinois.edu/parboil/parboil.aspx
 http://web.cse.ohio-state.edu/~pouchet/software/polybench/GPU/

+1.You need to unzip the input data and make the directory "data" and the directory "CoRunBench" is the same directory.
+You can use the following command: tar xzvf data.tar.gz mv data ..
-1. Please set the OpenCL path in the file: common/make.config.
+2. Please set the OpenCL path in the file: common/make.config.
-2. Run the script, run_all.sh, to get performance results.
+3. Run the script, run_all.sh, to get performance results.
 Using this command:
 bash run_all.sh
-3. Run the script, run_perfall.sh, to get performance results.
+4. Run the script, run_perfall.sh, to get performance results.
 Using this command:
 bash run_perfall.sh
-4. If you wants to try single application, please go into its directory and run related bash file.
+5. If you wants to try single application, please go into its directory and run related bash file.

 Thanks for your interests in CoRunBench and hope you like it.

+If you use this benchmark, please cite our paper:
+@inproceedings{bib:mascots15,
+  title={{To Co-Run, or Not To Co-Run: A Performance Study on Integrated Architectures}}, author={Zhang, Feng and Zhai, Jidong and Chen, Wenguang and He, Bingsheng and Zhang, Shuhao}, booktitle={Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS), 2015 IEEE 23rd International Symposium on}, pages={89--92}, year={2015}, organization={IEEE}
+}

 Other programs will be released soon!